Computing the $q$-Multiplicity of the Positive Roots of $\mathfrak{sl}_{r+1}(\mathbb{C})$ and Products of Fibonacci Numbers: Weyl Alternation Sets

 \begin{proposition} The number of ways to select a subset of $[n]:=\{1,2,3,\ldots, n\}$ consisting of nonconsecutive numbers is given $F_{n+2}$, where $F_i$ is the $i^\text{th}$ Fibonacci number. \end{proposition}

 \begin{proof} We proceed by induction.
-For $n=1$, the only options are to select no integers, hence the $\emptyset$, or to select $1$.
+For $n=1$, the only options are to select no integers or to select $1$.
 There are two such choices and note $F_{1+2}=F_3=2$, and more over $F_3=F_2+F_1$, as claimed.
 Assume that for all $k\leq n$ the number of ways to select a subset of $[k]$ consisting of only nonconsecutive integers is given by $F_{k+2}$.
 Now let $k=n+1$.
 Note that for any subset of $[n-1]$ consisting of nonconsecutive integers, we can include the integer $n+1$ to get a subset of $[n+1]$ consisting of nonconsecutive integers.
 Then by induction, there are $F_{n-1+2}=F_{n+1}$ many such subsets, all of which contain the integer $n+1$.
-Moreover, any subset of $[n]$ consisting of nonconsecutive integers is also a subset of $[n+1]$ with the same property and do not contain $n+1$.
+Moreover, any subset of $[n]$ consisting of nonconsecutive integers is also a subset of $[n+1]$ with the same property and does not contain $n+1$.
 By induction hypothesis, there are $F_{n+2}$ such subsets.
-As these subsets are disjoint (since they either contain $n+1$ or not), then we have shown that the number of subsets of $[n+1]$ consisting of nonconsecutive integers is given by $F_{n+2}+F_{n+1}$, which is equal to $F_{n+3}$, as desired. \end{proof} Harris in \cite{HarrisThesis} gives another enumerative result which we use in the following section counts subsets of $k$ nonconsecutive integers from the set $[n]$. \begin{lemma} The number of ways to select $k$ nonconsecutive integers from the set $[n]$ is $\binom{n+1-k}{k}.$ \end{lemma}
+As these subsets are disjoint (since they either contain $n+1$ or not), then we have shown that the number of subsets of $[n+1]$ consisting of nonconsecutive integers is given by $F_{n+2}+F_{n+1}$, which is equal to $F_{n+3}$, as desired. \end{proof} In the following section, we use the enumerative result Harris gives in \cite{HarrisThesis} which counts subsets of $k$ nonconsecutive integers from the set $[n]$.